mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 I looked around.
 “Why here?”
 I asked.

 “Oh, you know, it’s really quiet, and it’d be a romantic spot.
 I just wish a guy would be interested in me and that I’d be interested too.
 But all the guys I’m into say they’re not interested, and I’m not interested in the guys who seem to be interested in me.
 And I feel so old compared to a lot of guys here.
 Like, anyone who’s just returned from their mission?
 They’re so young.
 It’s like dating one of my nephews.”
-(Cadee was much younger than her siblings.)

 I didn’t understand why any of that mattered.
 It was beneficial to find someone I could get along with, but being “interested” in someone seemed to involve the Disease.
 “I haven’t gone on a single date since I’ve returned from my mission, and I’m still counting.”